ykarmesh/website/content/home/experience.md

     date_end: ''
     description: |2-
         * Researching self-supervised pretraining techniques for learning useful representations for embodied agents.
-        * Using the learnt representions on downstream RL tasks like image-goal navigation and object-goal navigation in the Habitat Simulator.
+        * Using the learnt representations on downstream RL tasks like image-goal navigation and object-goal navigation in the Habitat Simulator.

   - title: Robotics Engineer
     company: isee